Freakium/JobManagement/README.md

     - status: Status of the job [Scheduled, Completed, Canceled]
     - appointmentDate: The job's scheduled date in ISO format
     - technician: The name of the technician assigned to the job
+    - Returns:
+    - Promise with job as a JSON object
 - **updateJob(id, customerName, jobType, status, appointmentDate, technician)**
-    - Add a job to the job list.
+    - Update a job in the job list.
     - Parameters:
     - id: The id number of the job
     - customerName: Name of the customer